How to display a WooCommerce delivery date (Including holidays)

 - 5 hours

 Finally, you can also choose the Lead time text color, which controls the color of both the lead time prefix and the lead time number itself.
-If you want to draw attention to the WooCommerce delivery date, you can use an eye-catching color here:
+If you want to draw attention to the WooCommerce order delivery date, you can use an eye-catching color here:

 How to set a custom delivery date for individual products